Community Integration through Cooperative Education | St. Clair College

 COVID-19 Vaccination Placement Notice to Students

-This is to make you aware that, although a COVID-19 vaccination is not required to attend St. Clair College, most of our placement sites are requiring students to be fully vaccinated for COVID-19 to be eligible to attend.
+This is to make you aware that, although a COVID-19 vaccination is not required to attend St. Clair College, most of our placement sites require students to be fully vaccinated for COVID-19 to be eligible to attend.
 Students who are not fully vaccinated cannot be provided with a placement for their program and, therefore, will not be able to complete their programs.
 Please be advised that COVID-19 booster shots and/or other requirements may become mandatory for placement, however, they are not currently required.

-• Student placements are assigned.
-Student personal requests for placement cannot be accommodated.
+• Student personal requests for placement cannot be accommodated.

-• Placements may be outside the Windsor/Chatham area.
+• Placements may be outside the Windsor/Chatham area (& could possibly expand throughout the province)

-• Students are responsible for their own travel and costs to placements.
+• Students are responsible for their own travel and all costs of placements.

 • Students are responsible for the cost of scrub uniforms/footwear and equipment (such as a stethoscope, a watch with a second hand) and other incidentals as required.

-• Placement schedules may include shifts on days, afternoons, weekends and holidays throughout the program based on placement need and agency availability.
+• Placement schedules may include shifts on days, afternoons, weekends and holidays throughout the program based on placement needs and agency availability.

 Your Investment